-CHORUS is a suite of services and best practices that provide a sustainable solution to deliver public access to published articles reporting on funded research in the United States.
+CHORUS is a suite of services and best practices that provide a sustainable solution to deliver open access to published articles reporting on funded research.

 - ACCESS: CHORUS points users to the best available version of articles — either immediately on publication or after an embargo period — on the publication sites, where they can find essential context, tools, and information.